lucasteyn/ML-Optimization-Examples/README.md

 # ML-Optimization-Examples
-This code contains some examples of optimization techniques using numpy.
+This code contains some examples of optimization techniques using `numpy`.

 ## Examples
 The examples are all Jupyter Notebooks.
 The dependencies for the code are: